tgrosinger/advanced-tables-obsidian/README.md

 The current API of this repo targets Obsidian **v0.9.7**.

 ## How to install the plugin

+### From within Obsidian

+From Obsidian v0.9.8, you can activate this plugin within Obsidian by doing the following:

+- Open Settings > Third-party plugin
+- Make sure Safe mode is **off**
+- Click Browse community plugins
+- Search for "Table Editor"
+- Click Install
+- Once installed, close the community plugins window and activate the newly installed plugin

+#### Updates

+You can follow the same procedure to update the plugin

+### From GitHub

 - Download the [Latest release](https://github.com/tgrosinger/table-editor-obsidian/releases/latest)
 - Extract the `table-editor-obsidian` folder from the zip to your vault's plugins folder: `<vault>/.obsidian/plugins/`